Last Updated on

 According to eMarketer’s latest forecasts, e-commerce sales worldwide will reach $22.492 trillion this year.
 The forecast includes a breakdown of total retail, and retail e-commerce sales in 22 countries.

-With a lot of online stores found on the web today, coming up with an effective marketing campaign can help a company get ahead of the competition.
+With many ecommerce stores found on the web today, coming up with an effective marketing campaign can help a company get ahead of the competition.

 Why Do Some Marketing Campaigns Succeed And Others Fail?